WFN - Louisville, KY

 have a WFN QSL card?)

 It is believed that the station originally operated only on a 2 and a 4 mhz frequency.
 (However, note my 6 MHz comment above.)
 The first operator was George Meyer (perhaps assisted by his wife?).
-He continued to operate the station until the Inland River crew strike in 1958.
+He continued to operate the station until the Inland River crew strike in (1958?).
 This strike shutdown most of the ACBL operation.
-When the strike ended in 1959 the station was re-activated by operator Roy Harmon.
+When the strike ended in (1959?) the station was re-activated in an electrical contractors building on Poplar level Road in Louisville by operator Roy Harmon.
 Roy was a former radio operator for the Corp of Engineers and an exceptional operator.
 He had a good radio voice, was able to work well and decipher the conversation in the worst of conditions, and had a good rapport with the captains and pilots.

-In the early 1960’s the station was moved to the Jeffboat shipyard in Jeffersonville, IN.
+In (1959?) or (1960?) the station was moved from the Poplar Level Road location to the Jeffboat shipyard in Jeffersonville, IN.
 At this time the ACBL offices were also at the shipyard.
-A small concrete block building was constructed at the east end of the shipyard.
+Warner & Tambel had the small concrete block building shown above constructed at the east end of the shipyard.
 Two 60 foot towers were erected on the river side of the building.
 Two multi-band off-center-fed wire antennas were installed between the towers and building.
 One antenna was a inverted V. At this time the communications media was Medium and High frequency using amplitude modulation (AM) in the two to eight megahertz band, The equipment was update to include a refurbished World War II Western Electric 250 watt 4 to 12 MHz transmitter and a RCA 8050 transceiver which was utilized as a guard for the 2182 and 2782 KHz frequencies as well as backup for the 4 and 6 MHz frequencies.
-In addition, several RCA 8050 transceivers (Does anyone have a close-up picture of this unit?) were purchased and the receivers removed and utilized to provide monitoring of all available frequencies.
+In addition, several RCA 8050 transceivers were purchased and the receivers removed and utilized to provide monitoring of all available frequencies.
 This combination was controlled by a home brew multiple toggle switch remote console setting on a used U.S. Navy grey metal desk.
 A large back-lighted Raytheon advertisement clock provided the time.
 An eighteen inch window fan in the front window air-conditioned the building.